mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

  Extra missions which highlight game challenge and user experience may help learners to explore systems concepts within the game context

-**Learner disengagement if game coding is taught in an instructionist / from first principles (especially in younger ages)**

-Find evidence

-In journal notes, I reflect on avoiding stopping making to share points.

-- Facilitator avoids demonstrations on the screen.

-- Learners start with a minimal game to improve.
-Using a template to increase speed of feedback from learner input.

 #### Tensions related to choice of pathways